UCLU/dcet-api-client/README.md

 Configuring the Drupal site:

   1. Enable the Commerce Event Ticket Services module (cet_services).
-  2. In admin/structure/services, create a new REST endpoint, enabling the following resources:
+  2. In admin/structure/services, create a new endpoint.
+Select REST as the server, and enable 'Session authentication' as the authentication scheme.
+  3. In the endpoint's configuration, under 'Server', enable the 'json' response formatter and the 'application/json' request parser type.
+  4. Under 'Resources', enable the following resources for the endpoint:
        - user: login (API version 1.1), logout (API Version 1.1), token
        - event-ticket: retrieve, validate